 The Board of Directors always ensures that an organizational framework, that is consistent with the legal and institutional framework of the listed companies, is in place at the Company level.
-This is achieved through a process of reviewing and updating governance applications, as and when required.
+This is achieved through a process of reviewing and updating governance applications, as and when required, last such review conducted on 24/10/2023.
 In addition, the Board of Directors endeavors to maintain a Code of Conduct that reflects the values held by the Company and ensures the establishment of the principals of transparency, upholding the values of self-control and integrity and acknowledging responsibility.